-L. RECENTLY ISSUED ACCOUNTING PRONOUNCEMENT
+L. RECENTLY ADOPTED ACCOUNTING PRONOUNCEMENT

 In June 2022, GASB approved Statement No. 100, "Accounting Changes and Error Corrections- An Amendment of GASB Statement No. 62."
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 This statement defines accounting changes as changes in accounting principles, changes in accounting estimates, and changes to or within the financial reporting entity and describes the transactions or other events that constitute those changes.
 This Statement also addresses corrections of errors in previously issued financial statements.
 This Statement prescribes the accounting and financial reporting for (1) each type of accounting change and (2) error corrections.
 This Statement requires that (a) changes in accounting principles and error corrections be reported retroactively by restating prior periods, (b) changes to or within the financial reporting entity be reported by adjusting beginning balances of the current period, and (c) changes in accounting estimates be reported prospectively by recognizing the change in the current period.
 This Statement requires disclosure in notes to financial statements of descriptive information about accounting changes and error corrections, such as their nature.
 In addition, information about the quantitative effects on beginning balances of each accounting change and error correction should be disclosed by reporting unit in a tabular format to reconcile beginning balances as previously reported to beginning balances as restated.
-Furthermore, this Statement addresses how information that is affected by a change in accounting principle or error correction should be presented in required supplementary information (RSI) and supplementary information (SI).
-For periods that are earlier than those included in the basic financial statements, information presented in RSI or SI should be restated for error corrections, if practicable, but not for changes in accounting principles.
-For fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-Earlier application is encouraged.
-The effect of implementation on the Combined Anti-Drug Team financial statements have not yet been determined.
+Furthermore, this Statement addresses how information that is affected by a change in accounting principle or error correction should be presented in required restated for error corrections, if practicable, but not for changes in accounting principles.
+The standard is effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
+The was no material impact from the implementation on the Combined Anti-Drug Team financial statements.